DouSBao/Arch-Install-Guide/Graphic-System-Install.md

 exec i3
 ```
 3. For config i3, refer to [i3 User Guide](https://i3wm.org/docs/userguide.html).
+- Spend time on this!
+This section is important.
+You can use go through i3 default config file while read through the user guide, and edit the config, make it benefit and convenient you.

 # Section Three - Terminal Emulator
 1. Install alacritty